-Inspired by other iconic sections of track around the world, the Circuit of the Americas joined the F1 calendar in 2012, and has gone on to host various forms of motorsport.
+Inspired by classic tracks around the world, the Circuit of the Americas joined the F1 calendar in 2012, and has gone on to host various forms of motorsport.

 Formula 1 has had a checkered history in the United States, with the Circuit of the Americas being the sixth host of the U.S. Grand Prix since the championship began in 1950.
 That doesn’t include Indianapolis 500 races which counted toward the championship in the early years, nor races at Long Beach, Dallas or Las Vegas, which were all held under different titles.